88gg88/bpc-shacl-dashboard/README.md

    - Property shape breakdowns
    - Constraint component analysis
    - Detailed view of affected focus nodes

+3. **Class View**
+   - Overview of all classes in the dataset through summary charts such as instances, violations and satisfaction rates
+   - Statistics about total classes, average violations per class,average satisfaction rate and most violated class
+   - Detailed view for each class with violated properties, triggered constraints and instances with violations

+4. **Property View**
+   - Overview of all property paths in the dataset through summary charts such as property path depth distribution, type distribution and path usage distribution
+   - Statistics about total property paths, paths with descriptions, max/average path depth per property
+   - Detailed view for each property path with total occurences, violating triples, unique subjects and triggered constraints

 Use the navigation menu to switch between these views.